-2.0 - CANDIDATES FOR OFFICE

-2.1 - Terms of Office.
-Term of office for members of the APA California Board of Directors shall be limited to two consecutive terms in any combination of offices, excluding President Elect.
-An individual may submit their name to the Nominating Committee for consideration for a second term as president.

-3.0 - PETITION CANDIDATES
+2.0 - PETITION CANDIDATES

-3.1 - Eligibility.
-Only those persons who have submitted their Position Statements for consideration by the Nominating Committee, and who have not been slated as nominated candidates for office, may become petition candidates.
+2.1 - Eligibility.
+Only those persons who have submitted their Background/Position Statements for consideration by the Nominating Committee, and who have not been slated as nominated candidates for office, may become petition candidates.

-3.2 - Process.
-Potential petition candidates may be nominated by the petition of at least 32 APA California members, four (4) signatures from each of the eight (8) Sections.
+2.2 - Process.
+Potential petition candidates may be nominated by the petition containing the signatures of at least 32 APA California members, including at least four (4) signatures from each of the eight (8) Sections.
 APA California will supply forms for signatures by the petitioners.
-Petition candidates shall meet the requirements of candidacy and shall file their petitions with the Nominating Committee Chair within 45 days of the announcement of nominated candidates slated by the Nominating Committee.
+Petition candidates shall eligible for candidacy pursuant to Section 1.2.2 of this Policy and Procedure.
+Candidates shall file their petitions with the within 45 days of the announcement of nominated candidates slated by the Nominating Committee.

-3.3 - Certification.
-Within one week of submittal deadline, the Election Committee shall review the petitions and certify that all signatures are valid and upon such finding shall declare the petitioner a petition candidate.
+2.3 - Certification.
+Within one week of submittal deadline, the President-Elect or Past-President shall review the petitions and verify candidate eligibility and that all signatures are valid and upon such finding shall declare the petitioner a petition candidate.

-4.0 - OTHER ISSUES
+3.0 - OTHER ISSUES

-4.1 - Election Season.
-The "election season" is defined as the period between the meeting of the APA California nominating committees and the end date for voting for APA California.
+3.1 - Election Season.
+The "election season" is defined as the period between the appointment of the APA California Nominating Committee and the end date for voting for APA California.

-4.2 – Photographs.
-Candidates for APA California office may submit a portrait photograph of themselves for publication with statements.
+3.2 – Photographs.
+Candidates for APA California office (including petition candidates) may submit a portrait photograph of themselves for publication with statements.
 Submission of photographs for APA California candidates is optional.
-If submitted, digital photos are encouraged.
 Photographs must be:

 Head/shoulders portrait type.

-Electronic files or photographic prints

-No smaller than a passport photo and no larger than 8"x10" (for prints).

-300 dpi or greater (for digital files)
+Electronic files, preferably .jpeg

 No more than five years old

 Submitted at the same time as the background/experience and position statement or at the time petition filings are due.

-Photographs meeting these requirements that are submitted by nominated candidates will be published with their position statements on the APA California website.
-Photographs meeting these requirements that are submitted by certified petition candidates will be published with their position statements and on the web.
+Photographs meeting these requirements will be submitted with the candidate’s position statement to APA National and published on the APA California website.

-4.3 - Partisanship by APA California, Staff or Board
+3.3 - Partisanship by APA California, Staff or Board

-4.3.1 - No APA California resources, including those of any Section of APA California, are to be spent or used on behalf of any candidacy unless otherwise permitted by these guidelines.
+3.3.1 - No APA California resources, including those of any Section of APA California, are to be spent or used on behalf of any candidate unless otherwise permitted by these guidelines.

-4.3.2 - No APA California staff or contractor of APA California may participate or contribute to any partisan act regarding APA California candidacy or to suggest to a member that the member consider running for national APA California office.
+3.3.2 - No APA California staff or contractor of APA California may participate or contribute to any partisan act regarding APA California candidacy or to suggest to a member that the member consider running for national APA California office.

-4.3.3 - The APA California Board of Directors and appointed members may not endorse or campaign for any candidates in the capacity of their position.
-Individual Directors/Commissioners may speak on behalf of candidates they support but not in their identity as an APA California Director.
+3.3.3 - The APA California Board of Directors and appointed members may not endorse or campaign for any candidates in the capacity of their position.
+Individual Directors may speak on behalf of candidates they support but not in their identity as an APA California Director.

-4.3.4 – The Nominating Committee and Election Committee may not endorse or campaign for any candidates.
+3.3.4 – Members of the Nominating Committee shall not endorse or campaign for any candidates.

-4.4 - Advertising and Articles in APA California Publications
+3.4 - Advertising and Articles in APA California Publications

-4.4.1 - No advertising, paid or unpaid, will be accepted for any candidacy to appear in any publication of APA California.
-Letters endorsing or criticizing candidates will not be accepted for APA California or APA California Section publication.
+3.4.1 - No advertising, paid or unpaid, will be accepted for any candidate by any publication of APA California or its Sections.
+Letters endorsing or criticizing candidates will not be published in any Chapter or Section publication.